pfraces-graveyard/mujs.list/README.md

   c 3
 ```

 `each` can be used to find sequentially.
-If at any iteration the callback returns a non-`undefined`
+At any iteration in which the callback returns a non-`undefined`
 value, the iteration is broken and `each` returns that value

 ```js